ANNIEsoft/ToolAnalysis/UserTools/PMTDataDecoder/README.md

 ## Configuration

-Describe any configuration variables for DataDecoder.
+Describe any configuration variables for PMTDataDecoder.

 verbosity (int)
     Integer that controls the level of log output shown when running.